 There is only One Man in all of history of whom explicit details of His birth, life, death, and resurrection were given centuries beforehand.
 Amazing!

-We need to go way back to the garden of Eden to get a better understanding of why the "seed of the woman" is so important.
+We need to go way back to the garden of Eden to get a better understanding of this statement.
 The key to this is when God told satan what would happen because of sin.
 To satan was given the initial promise and prophecy of redemption from the sin he brought into “God’s universe (Gen. 3:15).
 From this point on, the chain of promises and prophecies concerning “the seed of the woman” lengthens until it ends in the birth of Jesus, who was not only “the seed of the woman,” but “the seed of Abraham” etc.

 We have just discussed the importance of following “the seed” through the genealogies.
 In Gen. 3:15, the phrase “her seed,” is not found elsewhere in the Bible.
 Well over one hundred times we read of “the seed” and “seeds” but in all cases, the seed of man is meant.
 But the seed of the woman is a unique concept and can be interpreted only as a foreshadowing of the virgin birth of our Lord.
 If Jesus was not to be born of a virgin, then Adam would have been referred to: “his seed”, not “her seed.”
 When the Prince of Glory came, the prince of this world could find nothing in the One who sprang from “her seed” because it was through the work of the Holy Spirit.
 Does this bring deeper meaning?
 I hope so.

 Jesus was born in Bethlehem (we all knew that).
 These scriptures confirm the foretelling and fulfillment.
 Jesus was also a descendant of David (we all knew that).
-What I didn’t put together was that David was born in Bethlehem as well!
+Bethlehem, where David was born (I Sam 17:12), is located in Ephrathah.
 The unlikely choice of David as king foreshadows the unlikely choice of Bethlehem as the hometown of the greater David, the Messiah.
 Matt.
-2:6 shows that Jewish scholars of Jesus’ day read this as a prediction of the Messiah’s birthplace (Jn.
-7:42).
+2:6 shows that Jewish scholars of Jesus’ day read this as a prediction of the Messiah’s birthplace (Jn.7:42).
 The Messiah’s lineage confirms that the ancient covenantal promises made to David still stand (2 Sam.
 7:16).

 When Isaiah used the exclamation Behold in connection with this divine name (Immanuel or Emanuel), he wanted to arrest attention to an extraordinary prophecy.
 It was a name, men were not to use in an ordinary way because it not only revealed His contact with man but also His character.
 Two truths are suggested by this remarkable name: Christ’s Deity and His fellowship with men.
 He became “God manifest in flesh.”
 In His last commission to His followers, He said, “Lo, I am with you always, even unto the end of the world” (Matt.
 28:20).